ChrisCarleton/BottomTime-Core/docs/LogEntries.md

 # Log Entries
 The log entries domain deals with log entries in a user's log book.

+## A Note on Units
+The back-end application works exclusively in **metric**.
+All of the APIs below that accept or return data related to temperature, depth/distance, or weight will use/take values in degrees celcius, meters, and kilograms, respectively.
+Though user profiles support the `temperatureUnit`, `distanceUnit`, and `weightUnit` properties, these units are not checked when saving/retrieving log entry information.
+It is up to the front-end application to consume these properties and make the appropriate conversions...
+Or just stick with **metric** ;)

 ## Classes
 ### LogEntry Object
 Describes a single log entry from a user's log book.